 With peaches being at their best right now, I decided to combine the two ingredients without a sauce or rub.
 I mixed some canola oil as it has no flavor and can handle high heat, with some harissa.
 Then I basted the peaches and grilled them until jammy.
 All that was left was to salt and pepper the remaining two pork chops and throw them on the grill.

 When you are using high-quality meat such as the Butcher Box heritage breed pork, you will want to serve the chops medium rare (145).
 Don’t worry, it is perfectly fine and will be even better than those overcooked chops you are probably using too.
 I, actually cook the chops, to 140, then I place them on a platter and cover with foil.
 They will continue cooking and will reach 145 in less than 5 minutes.

 Once you are ready to serve the pork chops, slice the peaches and serve them alongside the chops.
 If you want a little more heat, then pass the harissa!

-disclosure: this post is not sponsored. we received the butcher box for review purposes only, and were not asked or required to write about it. all opinions are always 100% our own. thank you for supporting brands we love and and believe in, which makes chez us possible.
+disclosure: this post is not sponsored. we received the butcher box for review purposes only and were not asked or required to write about it. all opinions are always 100% our own. thank you for supporting brands we love and believe in, which makes chez us possible.